jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 ## Conclusion

 In this lab, you learned how to write functions, tasks, and testbenches.
 You also learned the differences between functions and tasks, both in their definitions and in usage.
-You saw how function can be used in a testbench to compute expected output.
+You saw how a function can be used in a testbench to compute expected output.